CodeYourFuture/syllabus/docs/guides/coding-standards.md

   - Do not mix casing styles e.g. let first_name = person.firstName;

 - Test coverage should be sufficient
-  - This should meet or exceed the configured threshold; if this isn't possible, explain why
 - Comment code that might be difficult to understand...
   - ...but also consider simplifying complex code if at all possible.
-If you find that you're writing a lot of comments, then it's a good indicator that your code is too verbose and potentially overengineered
+If you find that you're writing a lot of comments, then it's a good indicator that your code is too verbose and potentially over-engineered

 ## JavaScript